This guide uses the following endpoints

 1. Get the Account IDs

 First, obtain the account IDs for the accounts you want to transfer funds between.
-Make aGET
+Make aGET request to the account endpoint to retrieve this information.

-property of each account object.
+id property of each account object.

 2. Create a New Book Transfer